Martoko/Auto-Login/README.md

 node install
 ```

-Build coffeescript
+Build es6 to es5
 ```
 gulp
 ```

-The compiled JavaScript can then be found under `out/auto_login.user.js` and `out/auto_login.min.user.js`
+The compiled JavaScript can then be found under `out/main.user.js`

 To automatically build upon file changes in the `src` directory run
 ```